 Dave Huckett joined Kings Park Cycling Club as an active veteran cyclist in the early 1980s.
-(In his youth in England Dave was a member of Lowestoft Wheelers in Suffolk).
-His wife Barbara was originally a road runner but she and Dave were enthusiastic tandem partners.

-Together they travelled by campervan overland from Britain through Europe to the Middle East.
-From there this adventurous couple motored from Ethiopia through Africa, eventually settling in Durban.
-In the mid-1980s Dave took over editing the Bullsheet and also the compiling of the official club history.
+In his youth in England he was a member of Lowestoft Wheelers in Suffolk.
+His wife Barbara was originally a road runner but she and Dave were also enthusiastic tandem partners.
+Together they travelled overland from Britain by campervan to the Middle East.
+They then motored from Ethiopia through Africa, eventually settling in Durban where Dave joined KPCC.